Old Post Office (Washington, D.C.): Preservation and renovation

+East Atrium annex

 With the financial situation at the Old Post Office Pavilion worsening, OPOJV proposed building a glass-enclosed annex on the IRS building's parking lot.
 The proposal was strongly opposed by the D.C.
 Historic Preservation Review Board.
 Nonetheless, Congress appropriated $1.7 million for the project and OPOJV agreed to contribute another $15 million.
 The National Capital Planning Commission also gave its approval to the project.

 The new East Atrium opened on March 6, 1992.
 The three-level structure had 100000 sqft of interior space and a glass roof.
 Under the terms of the development agreement, the federal government owned the land beneath the structure, but the building was owned by Hillman Properties.
 As construction occurred, the Old Post Office Pavilion lost many of its high-end retailers and replaced them with low-end shops selling mugs, souvenirs, T-shirts, and other items aimed at tourists.
 The East Atrium, however, included larger and more upscale retailers.
 The addition also featured a 5000 sqft miniature golf course and bar.
 The East Atrium was managed by General Growth Properties, which said about 78 percent of the space was leased.
 The East Atrium was not well received, critically.
 Architecture critic Benjamin Forgey acknowledged that the building achieved its goals; incorporated many modern architectural design features (such as glass curtain walls, setbacks, and good connections to sidewalks and pedestrian areas); and it added a piece of the 1982 master plan for Federal Triangle.
 But Forgey called the design by the local architectural firm of Karn Charuhas Chapman & Twohey awkward, with "clunky" proportions and over-heavy elements.
 The interior, however, won praise for its lightness.